Here are 10 questions that we get asked a lot:

-9. Why doesn’t your website collection offer modern day size info (i.e. S M L or numerical sizing)?
+10. Why doesn’t your website offer modern day size info (i.e. numerical sizing)?

 Grab a seat.
 It’s a long answer:

-If you look at vintage clothing listings on other selling platforms (Etsy, eBay...) many reputable vintage sellers will go to great lengths to indicate specific garment measurements for vintage items.
+Most reputable vintage sellers on other platforms (eBay, Etsy) go to great lengths to list specific garment measurements for vintage items.